astral-sh/uv/docs/workspaces.md

         └── main.py
 ```

+In the flat layout, all packages are in the `packages` directory, and the root
-Flat workspace: In this layout `albatross/pyproject.toml` has only a `tool.uv.workspace` section,
+`pyproject.toml` defines a so-called virtual workspace.
+In this example `albatross/pyproject.toml` has only a `tool.uv.workspace` section,
 but no `project`.

 ```